Libya travel guide

 Travel in border regions is especially risky.
 Regional extremist groups, including Al Qaeda in the Islamic Maghreb, operate in the border areas of northern Mali, Niger and Algeria.
 They have a proven capability of travelling long distances to carry out attacks, including in neighbouring countries and Libya.

-There is a high threat of kidnapping in Libya from criminal gangs as well as terrorists operating in the region, including Daesh-affiliated groups who have murdered large numbers of those they have abducted.
+This includes Daesh and Al Qaida affiliated groups who have murdered large numbers of those they have abducted.
 The kidnap threat is very high across the entire country, not just confined to terrorist strongholds.

-Terrorist groups including Daesh and their affiliates, routinely use kidnapping as a tactic and are capable of conducting kidnappings across borders.
+Terrorist groups including Daesh, Al Qaida and their affiliates, routinely use kidnapping as a tactic and are capable of conducting kidnappings across borders.
 The threat of kidnap is particularly high in border areas.
 There is clear evidence that groups within Libya have both the intent and capability to carry out further kidnappings, and are specifically targeting foreign nationals.
 A number of foreigners have been kidnapped in recent months.

-Daesh and other terrorist groups view those engaged in humanitarian aid work or journalism as legitimate targets.
+Daesh, Al Qaida and other terrorist groups view those engaged in humanitarian aid work or journalism as legitimate targets.
 If you’re kidnapped, the reason for your presence in Libya is unlikely to serve as protection.

 Criminal gangs also carry out kidnappings, and there’s a high risk that they would sell hostages on to terrorist groups.